iCosmosNeuroverse/ILLUMIUM_OS_INTERFACE_LAYER/README.md

 This is a rewrite of my [windows operating system interface from 11 years ago](https://www.youtube.com/watch?v=p2Apn-gTzqU).

-ORBARATI/ORBARATUM AND ILLUMIUM FLUX OS
+ORBARATI/ORBARATUM OR "VERSE" AND ILLUMIUM FLUX OS
 =====

 Illumium flux

-1. On a normal folder (or orbaratum) the folders are white orbs, while the files (atoms) are black
+1. On a normal folder or "verse" (or orbaratum) the folders are white orbs, while the files (atoms) are black

 2. Both folder and file orbs have **stars**.
 Their brightness indicate age.
 Their colour indicate PC state, related to security vulnerability, cpu usage, gpu usage and ram usage.